- Accessibility Review

 - A Summary of Issues Types found with examples across the pages reviewed along with high-level recommendations on how to address the issues.

 - Mapping of Issues to WCAG 2.1 AA showing the issues and their corresponding WCAG success criteria.
-(Only included with High-Level Reviews that include WCAG Mapping.)
+(Only included with High-Level Risk Reviews that include WCAG Mapping.)

 Custom based on client needs.